sudoxd/checkra1n-docker/README.md

 no idea how the fuck im gonna get usb working, this is pretty much just a proof of concept

-webra1n starts up at the moment but cant connect into it from the web
+all working but cant connect device to it lmao xd

 ### howq it work and how 2 use???